Blog co-authored with Mike Del Balso, Co-Founder and CEO of Tecton, and cross-posted here

 So far, we’ve looked at the core minimal components of a feature store.
 In practice, companies often have needs like compliance, governance, and security that require additional enterprise-focused capabilities.
 That will be the topic of a future blog post.

 We see features stores as the heart of the data flow in modern ML applications.
 They are quickly proving to be critical infrastructure for data science teams putting ML into production.
 We expect 2021 to be a year of massive feature store adoption, as machine learning becomes a key differentiator for technology companies.

 There are a few options for getting started with feature stores:

 - Feast is a great option if you already have transformation pipelines to compute your features, but need a great storage and serving layer to help you use them in production.
-Feast is GCP only today, but we’re working hard to make Feast available as a light-weight feature store for all environments.
+Feast is GCP/AWS only today, but we’re working hard to make Feast available as a light-weight feature store for all environments.
 Stay tuned.

 - Tecton is a feature-store-as-a-service.
 A big difference between Feast and Tecton is that Tecton supports transformations, so feature pipelines can be managed end-to-end within Tecton.
 Tecton is a managed offering, and a great feature store choice if you need production SLAs, hosting, advanced collaboration, managed transformations (batch/streaming/real-time), and/or enterprise capabilities.

 We wrote this blog post to provide a common definition of feature stores as they emerge as a primary component of the operational ML stack.
 We believe the industry is about to see an explosion of activity in this space.

 If you think we got anything wrong above or have any questions, we’d love to hear from you, just shoot us an email at firstname.lastname@example.org or come and say hello to the Feast community.
 We’d love to hear from you!